The Essential Guide to Requirements Management and Traceability

 Think of it this way: How important is it to have your products developed correctly in terms of definition, quality, and timing?
 Mission critical, right?
 That’s why requirements traceability is so critical.

-Let’s take a look at some of the benefits of requirements traceability throughout the product development lifecycle.
+Let’s take a look at some of the benefits of requirements traceability throughout the development process.
 For example:

 - Simplifies project estimates